usnistgov/800-63-3/sp800-63c/sec5_assertions.md

 ### 5.1.
 Assertion Binding

- Assertion binding can be classified based on whether:
- - presentation by a claimant of an assertion reference; or
- - the assertion itself is sufficient for binding the subscriber to the assertion; or
- - if a stronger binding is required.
+ Assertion binding can be classified based on whether presentation by a claimant of an assertion or an assertion reference is sufficient for binding to the subscriber or if stronger proof that the assertion is bound to the subscriber is required.

 #### 5.1.1.
 Bearer Assertions